A Theoretical Survey on Foundation Models: Introduction

 \section{Introduction}

 Foundation Models (FMs), emerging as a new paradigm in deep learning, are fundamentally changing the landscape of artificial intelligence (AI).
-Unlike traditional models trained for specific tasks, FMs leverage massive and diverse datasets for training, which allows them to handle various downstream tasks through techniques like supervised fine-tuning (SFT) \cite{Bommasani2021FoundationModels}, Reinforcement Learning from Human Feedback (RLHF) \cite{xu2020preference}, Retrieval Augmented Generation (RAG) \cite{gao2023retrieval}, prompting engineering \cite{LiuYFJHN23,wei2022chain} or continual learning \cite{shi2024continual}.
+Unlike traditional models trained for specific tasks, FMs leverage massive and diverse datasets for training, which allows them to handle various downstream tasks through approaches like supervised fine-tuning (SFT) \cite{Bommasani2021FoundationModels}, Reinforcement Learning from Human Feedback (RLHF) \cite{xu2020preference}, Retrieval Augmented Generation (RAG) \cite{gao2023retrieval}, prompting engineering \cite{LiuYFJHN23,wei2022chain} or continual learning \cite{shi2024continual}.
 In natural language processing, most FMs under autoregressive structure (e.g., GPT-3 \cite{Brown-NeurIPS-language-2020}, PaLM \cite{Aakanksha-JMLR-language-2023}, or Chinchilla \cite{Hoffmann-Chinchilla}) are established to output the next token given a sequence.
-Most text-to-image models, for example DALL·E \cite{Ramesh}, are trained to capture the distribution of images given a text input.
+To learn the distribution of images conditioned on textual input, efforts have been made to propose text-to-image models, such as DALL·E \cite{Ramesh}.
 Video FMs, trained on video data, potentially combined with text or audio, can be categorized based on their pretraining goals: generative models like VideoBERT \cite{sun2019videobert} focus on creating new video content, while discriminative models like VideoCLIP \cite{xu2021videoclip} excel at recognizing and classifying video elements.
 Hybrid approaches like TVLT \cite{tang2022tvlt} combine these strengths for more versatile tasks.
 FMs have the potential to revolutionize a vast array of industries.
 Consider ChatGPT, a versatile chatbot developed by OpenAI, which has already made strides in enhancing customer support, virtual assistants, and voice-activated devices \cite{Achiam2023GPT4TR}.
 As FMs become more integrated into various products, their deployments will be scaled to accommodate a growing user base.
 This trend is evident in the growing list of companies, such as Microsoft with Bing Chat and Google with Bard, all planning to deploy similar FMs-powered products, further expanding the reach of this technology.